YiyuanLinXX/YiyuanLinXX.github.io/_pages/about.md

 <p><strong style="color:#8a3b00;">Research Opportunities</strong></p>

-<p>I am currently seeking motivated engineering students interested in robotics, particularly in <strong>robotic arm motion planning and control</strong> or <strong>robot navigation</strong>, to join ongoing research projects under my mentorship.</p>
+<p>I am currently seeking motivated engineering students interested in robotics, particularly in <strong>robotic arm motion planning and control</strong> or <strong>robot navigation</strong>, to join ongoing research projects under my mentorship.
+Students who are interested in joining the lab are encouraged to email me with their <strong>CV</strong> and a brief description of their <strong>research interests</strong>.</p>

 </div>